Mobile App for Smoking Cessation in HIV

 The trial does not specify if you need to stop taking your current medications, but you cannot be receiving treatment for smoking cessation or substance use from outside the study.

-What data supports the effectiveness of this treatment for smoking cessation in HIV?
+What prior data suggests that this mobile app is safe for smoking cessation in Black/African American adults with HIV?

 Who Is on the Research Team?